zealottormunds/sh2cammod/README.md

 - Added option to disable camera smoothing (Aim Settings -> Enable Camera Smoothing)
 - Added option to invert camera axes (Aim Settings -> Invert X / Invert Y)

+**Changelog v1.2:**
+- Added free camera (when OTS Mod is enabled, press F3 to enable free camera, and then F4 to set the camera position to the player.
+Alternatively, use the menu to enable this mode.)
+- Added render settings to temporarily disable fog

 Special thanks to:
 - Phillip Trudeau for his incredible SH2 Map Editor (https://github.com/pmttavara/ph2)
 - The Enhanced Edition team for making the best version of the game.
 I wouldn't have modded this game otherwise (https://enhanced.townofsilenthill.com/SH2/)